tooevangelist/paysuper-docs/content/docs/payments/integration.md

 ### **Products Checkout**

-If you're selling such products such as [key-activated products, virtual items or in-game currency](/docs/payments/quick-start/#step-2-set-up-a-project), you can use this sample code with a defined product parameter:
+If you're selling products such as [key-activated products, virtual items or in-game currency](/docs/payments/quick-start/#step-2-set-up-a-project), you can use this sample code with a defined product parameter:

 {{< tabs "products_id" >}}

-{{< tab "Game key" >}}
+{{< tab "Game Key" >}}
 RUNKIT

 {{< highlight bash >}}